 Essential Life Skills Dog Training Program

-The Bow Valley SPCA is offering Dog training Classes that will be focused on teaching “Essential Life Skills” to dogs and their human companion(s).
-The course will be held at the Carla Cumming Sojonky Adoption Centre from 10:00 am to 10:50 am for 4 weeks.
-The cost is $150.
-This course is for dogs 6 months or older.
-100% of your registration fee goes to the SPCA.
-So not only are you helping your dog by attending but you are helping our dogs too!
+The Bow Valley SPCA is offering dog training classes that will be focused on teaching “Essential Life Skills” to dogs and their human companion(s).
+This course is for dogs 6 months and older (if you are looking for puppy classes, click here).
+Learn foundation behavior skills, self control, and polite manners throughout class to incorporate into everyday life.
+100% of the net proceeds from your registration fee goes to the SPCA, so not only are you helping your dog by attending, but you are helping our dogs too!

 Essential Life Skills

-Want a dog who doesn’t jump all over your guests, and won’t try to steal your dinner off your plate?
+Want a dog who doesn’t jump all over your guests, and won’t try to steal dinner off your plate?
 A dog who comes when called and doesn’t take you for a walk?
-And a dog who’s happy at the vets and the groomers?
-Then our Essentials Life Skills class is for you.
+A dog who’s happy at the vets and groomers?
+Then our Essentials Life Skills class is for you!

-It’s designed for friendly adolescent and adult dogs who could use some help polishing up their manners.
-We teach the basic behaviors using fun exercises and games so that you can have a dog who is truly a joy to live with!
+This class is designed for friendly adolescent and adult dogs who could use some help polishing up their manners.
+We teach the basic behaviours using fun exercises and games so that you can have a dog who is truly a joy to live with!
 We’ll also show you how to teach your dog a trick or two to impress your friends.

 - All about gear: front clip harnesses, muzzles, haltis

-- Life situations: going to the vets, groomers, leaving your dog, crating your dog.
+- Life situations: going to the vet or groomer, leaving your dog, crating your dog, body handling

 - And a fun outlook because we’re all about making training fun for everyone!